aamirxshaikh/interview-prep/core-java/docs/oop-concepts.md

 - How does memory allocation differ for static and instance members?
 - When would you prefer to use static methods over instance methods?
 - What are some common use cases for static methods in utility classes?

+#### 1.4.4 Method Hiding

+- Explain the concept of method hiding and how it differs from method overriding.
+- Explain how Java resolves method calls when both superclass and subclass have static methods with the same name.
+- Discuss whether polymorphism applies to method hiding and why.
+- Suggest best practices to differentiate between when to use overriding versus hiding, particularly for developers new to Java.

 ### 1.5 Nested Classes and Static Classes